Poll tax (Great Britain): Abolition

-By the time of the 1992 general election, legislation had been passed replacing the poll tax with the Council Tax from the start of the 1993/1994 financial year.
-The VAT rate of 17.5 per cent remained despite an earlier policy of charging a higher poll tax.
+The Local Government Finance Act 1992 replaced the Community Charge with the Council Tax, and went into effect from 1 January 1993.

-Council Tax strongly resembled the rates system of tax that had been in effect prior to the poll tax.
+Council Tax strongly resembled the domestic rates system that had been in effect prior to the poll tax.
 The main differences (at the Council Tax's inception) were that properties were placed in bands based on a range of property values, thereby capping the maximum amount, and that the tax was levied on the property's capital value rather than on its notional rental value.
 Households with only one occupant were also entitled to a 25 per cent discount.
 The only substantial change since the introduction of the Council Tax form of direct taxation is the gradual introduction of certain exemptions and discounts.

+Aftereffects

-In 2015, any remaining debt was written off in Scotland with the passage of the Community Charge Debt (Scotland) Act 2015.
+The Scottish government continued to collect poll tax debt for two decades after the Charge was abolished.
+The government collected £396000 in 2013, and in 2014 figured that more than £425 million of debt was outstanding.
+The following year, the remaining debt was written off with the passage of the Community Charge Debt (Scotland) Act 2015 (asp 3).